 I have experimented a lot with plant waxes, wicks and essential oils for candles.
-I wrote a 79 page eBook and created an online class on Candle Making with Plant-Based Waxes and Essential Oils.
+Learn in my class-Candle Making with Plant-Based Waxes and Essential Oils.
 I also make the same candle formulas in the class several times a year.
 The candles in the class have been tested and tried many times.

 Cold and Hot Scent Throw

 Cold scent throw refers to the scent of the candle when the wick has not been lit and the candle burned yet.
 It is the first impression of a candle.
 We all smell the cold candle first.
 Hot scent throw refers to the scent when the candle wick is lit and the candle is burning.
 Both the cold and hot scent are important and need to have a pleasant scent.